jeffdapaz/VisualChatGPTStudio/README.md

 ### 3.4.0

-- Added the possibility to attach images to the requests.
+- Added the possibility to attach images to the requests (not all models accept images).
+- Added to the list of models the o1 and o3-mini models.

 ### 3.3.0